 So far, four of my students have attempted this task.
 Two of them clearly wanted to stick to the rules and used all of the pictures and phrases to create a deeply imaginative story.
 Their control of the language was very good, though not spectacular.

 One student confessed to not having any imagination skills, so she used the situation to tell a true story about a train journey that she’d had a week before we did the task.
-I notice that she didn’t use any of the phrases, which was a little concerning.
+I notice that she didn’t use any of the phrases, which was a little frustrating for me.

 Finally, one of my Russian students dealt admirably with the task.
 He used some of the pictures and the majority of the phrases to tell a true story about an eventful bus journey he once had in Cambridge.

-What this task-based learning activity has taught me is that students need to be trusted.
+This task-based learning activity has taught me that students need to be trusted.
 If they do things in a way I may never have expected, then I need to analyse the whole situation and see whether the output they have produced is worth both their and my time.
 In the case of my Russian student, he exploited the task and his output was exceptionally thoughtful.

 I feel that there’s a lot to be gained from a task-based learning approach.
 I just need to experiment with as many different tasks as possible to see how my students respond to them.